sintri/CK3-Conflict-Helper/README.md

 # CK3-Conflict-Helper
 <b>WIP Should be relatively stable now, rework done should make the process far easier<br>
 Variables below #Configurable Variables are designed to be modified.<br>
-The program does clear files under outputFolder so be careful where you point it if you change it.</b><br>
 Do you have more mods than off the shelf compatibility patches can support?<br>
 Do you want to make sure you're catching all possible conflicts?<br>
 Do you know what you're doing?<br>
 If you answered yes to all of the above hopefully this tool can make life easier.<br><br>
 <b>Also make sure you know what you're doing, if you don't you'll be wasting alot of time and making things worse.<br></b>
-<i>Remember the point is not to merge every file together, it is to resolve object confclits.
-If objects in a file are naturally going to be overwritten, then a comp patch is not needed for those files.
-If the object you want to win has a seperate mod file overwriting it by nature of file name ordering, then you'll need to create a comp patch.</i>
 ## Description
 What this script does do:<br>
 - Prepares folders and files for you to make a comp patch out of any modlist